 The Company assesses on a forward looking basis the expected credit losses associated with its assets carried at amortised cost.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk since initial recognition.
-If credit risk has not increased significantly, twelve month, expected credit loss (ECL) is used to provide for impairment loss, otherwise lifetime ECL is used.
+If credit risk has not increased significantly, v.
+Impairment of Financial assets (continued)

+twelve month expected credit loss (ECL) is used to provide for impairment loss, otherwise lifetime ECL is used.